bediger4000/jobscheduler/README.md

 run before s/n 0.
 That actually happens,
-and the desired execution time is within 1 millsecond of the actual time a function executes.
+and the desired execution time is within 1 millisecond of the actual time a function executes.

 By juggling scheduled times and sleep times, you can try to get the code to reschedule execution times,